 By blurring the line between a sentence and a paragraph, you erase the paragraph’s power to form a relationship between sentences with similar or complementary ideas.
 It’s okay to use one-sentence paragraphs occasionally, but make sure you honor the paragraph.
 It’s a tool, so use it.
 Remember: when everything is a paragraph, nothing is a paragraph.

 You’ve probably heard the saying If you can’t explain it simply, you don’t understand it well enough.
 Many writers are so delighted with their own wit that they garnish their writing with flowery language and dense words.
-The truth is, if you aren’t writing simply, you’re alienating your audience no matter who they are.
+The truth is, if you aren’t writing simple website content, you’re alienating your audience no matter who they are.

 6: Not outlining your work